horse peacefully grazing on green grass

 • Start with 24/7 turnout with green grass, free choice alfalfa, and beet pulp with rice bran.

-• Supplement with SmartGI Ultra or Visceral+.
+• Supplement with Visceral+.

 • If improvement was not notable after six weeks, I’d consider gastroscopy and treatment with GastroGard (or other treatments recommended by my vet).